rwtodd/small_programs_2018/README.md

 # small_programs_2018

-2018 small programs that don't deserve their own repo
+This is for small programs that don't deserve their own repo.
+Each directory should have its own readme.
+Enjoy!